 This is a 120 hour Specialisation Study course that runs over 1 year to achieve a Statement of Attainment towards Certificate III in Carpentry.

 It is available available at Southern Cross Catholic Vocational College, a Sydney Catholic Schools Trade Training Centre, and at St Yon TTC at LaSalle College Bankstown, to students who are undertaking or who have completed the 240hr Construction course enrolled in the Construction Pathways qualification.
 It is strongly recommended for students undertaking a School-Based Apprenticeship so they are eligible to begin Stage 2 at TAFE in the first year out of school.

 This is a Specialisation Study available to students undertaking the Construction Industry Curriculum Framework 240hr course.
 Units studied as part of this course will not be included in the optional HSC exam.

 Only one Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

 NSW Education Standards Authority (NESA) requires students to complete an additional 35 hours of work placement for the 120hr Specialisation Study.
-Work placement is a mandatory component of the course and must be completed prior to the HSC examinations.
+Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.

 Days worked as part of a School Based Apprenticeship or Traineeship satisfies this NESA requirement.